chef/chef-web-docs/content/deprecations_namespace_collisions.md

 end
 ```

-We are now enforcing this as the correct way to write resources.
+We're now enforcing this as the correct way to write resources.

 Note that this namespace collision between custom resources and
 subresources occurs with properties that aren't also being immediately